The Power of Multi-Step Vizing Chains: Introduction Related work

 \subsection{Results}

-We show the following local version of Vizings Theorem originally conjectured by Bonamy, Delcourt, Lang and Postle~\cite{bonamy2020edge}: \begin{theorem}[Local Vizing Theorem] For any graph there exists a proper edge colouring such that every edge $uv$ receives a colour from the list $l(uv) = \{1, \dots, 1+\max \{d(u), d(v)\}\}$. \end{theorem} This Theorem immediately implies Vizing's Theorem since $\Delta = \max \limits_{w} d(w)$.
+We show the following local version of Vizing's Theorem originally conjectured by Bonamy, Delcourt, Lang and Postle~\cite{bonamy2020edge}: \begin{theorem}[Local Vizing Theorem] For any graph there exists a proper edge-colouring such that every edge $uv$ receives a colour from the list $L(uv) = \{1, \dots, 1+\max \{d(u), d(v)\}\}$. \end{theorem} This Theorem immediately implies Vizing's Theorem since $\Delta = \max \limits_{w} d(w)$.
 Then we shift our attention from local lists to extending colourings by recolouring edges locally.
-We show that the lower bound from Chang, He, Li, Pettie and Uitto~\cite{pettie} is tight up to constant and $\Delta$ factors: \begin{theorem} For any graph $G$ endowed with a proper partial $(\Delta+1)$-edge colouring $c$, and for any edge left uncoloured by $c$, there exists an augmenting subgraph containing at most $O(\Delta^6 \log n)$ edges. \end{theorem} Finally, we extend the techniques used to derive the two combinatorial results from above to devise efficient algorithms.
-First of all, the following corollary follows from our proof of Theorem~\ref{thm:LVT}: \begin{corollary} There is an an algorithm that runs in $O(n^2 \Delta)$-time for computing an edge colouring such that every edge receives a colour from the list $l(uv) = \{1, \dots, 1+\max \{d(u), d(v)\}\}$. \end{corollary} We improve the round complexity of the best LOCAL algorithm for computing a $(\Delta + 1)$-edge colouring from\footnote{The exponent is not analysed in the paper~\cite{BERNSHTEYN}.
-From our understanding, the best we could extract is $\log^{11}(n)$.} $\tilde{O}(\poly(\Delta,\log n))$ to $\tilde{O}(\poly(\Delta)\log^6 n)$. \begin{theorem} There is a deterministic LOCAL algorithm that computes a $\Delta+1$ edge-colouring in $\tilde{O}(\poly(\Delta)\log^6 n)$ rounds\footnote{Here $\tilde{O}(x)$ suppress $O(\log x)$ factors.}. \end{theorem} Finally, we give a dynamic algorithm which adapts to the current value of $\Delta$ without the need to change between multiple copies of the graph. \begin{theorem} Let $G$ be a dynamic graph subject to insertions and deletions with current maximum degree $\Delta$.
-There exists a fully-dynamic and $\Delta$-adaptive algorithm maintaining a proper $(1+\varepsilon)\Delta$ edge-colouring with $O(\varepsilon^{-6} \log ^6 \Delta \log^9 n)$ update time with high probability. \end{theorem}
+We show that the lower bound due to Chang, He, Li, Pettie and Uitto~\cite{pettie} is tight up to constant and $\Delta$ factors: \begin{theorem} For any graph $G$ endowed with a proper partial $(\Delta+1)$-edge-colouring $c$, and for any edge left uncoloured by $c$, there exists an augmenting subgraph containing at most $O(\Delta^7 \log n)$ edges. \end{theorem} Finally, we extend the techniques used to derive the two combinatorial results from above to devise efficient algorithms.
+First of all, the following corollary follows from our proof of Theorem~\ref{thm:LVT}: \begin{corollary} There is an algorithm that runs in $O(n^2 \Delta)$-time for computing an edge-colouring such that every edge $uv$ receives a colour from the list $L(uv) = \{1, \dots, 1+\max \{d(u), d(v)\}\}$. \end{corollary} We improve the round complexity of the best LOCAL algorithm for computing a $(\Delta + 1)$-edge-colouring from\footnote{The exponent is not analysed in the paper~\cite{BERNSHTEYN}.
+From our understanding, the best we could extract is $\log^{11}(n)$.} $\tilde{O}(\poly(\Delta,\log n))$ to $\tilde{O}(\poly(\Delta)\log^6 n)$. \begin{theorem} There is a deterministic LOCAL algorithm that computes a $\Delta+1$ edge-colouring in $\tilde{O}(\poly(\Delta)\log^6 n)$ rounds\footnote{Here $\tilde{O}(x)$ suppress $O(\poly \log x)$ factors.}. \end{theorem} Finally, we give a dynamic algorithm which adapts to the current value of $\Delta$ without the need to change between multiple copies of the graph. \begin{theorem} Let $G$ be a dynamic graph subject to insertions and deletions with current maximum degree $\Delta$.
+There exists a fully-dynamic and $\Delta$-adaptive algorithm maintaining a proper $(1+\varepsilon)\Delta$-edge-colouring with $O(\varepsilon^{-6} \log ^6 \Delta \log^9 n)$ worst-case update time with high probability. \end{theorem}